 - Hair, from head or hair brushes.
 Cat hair is a newer item

 - Soap bars

-- News favorites among non-food eaters are the malamine sponge and foam pillow stuffing.
+- News favorites among non-food eaters are the melamine sponge and foam pillow stuffing.

-Eating some non-food items can result in bladder cancer.
+Note: Eating some non-food items, as is done in cases of pica, can result in bladder cancer.

 Melamine, a Non-Food Protein